 PROTECT PARTICIPANT TIME.
 Higher education professionals have busy lives and juggle many responsibilities.
 Educational development activities should be well structured and designed, making efficient use of participant time.
-Modes of engagement, both face-to-face and online, should recognize the structurally dissimilar schedules of diverse groups of full-time and adjunct faculty, Student Affairs professionals, librarians, and other educators.36 nars, ensuring that activities have clear goals and structures, and that processes are thought through in detail.
+Modes of engagement, both face-to-face and online, should recognize the structurally dissimilar schedules of diverse groups of full-time and adjunct faculty, Student Affairs professionals, librarians, and other educators.

+We encourage professional development leaders to invest time and energy in careful design of workshops and seminars, ensuring that activities have clear goals and structures, and that processes are thought through in detail.
 Respecting participants' time means making sure that every minute is well used-starting on time, ending on time, and thinking carefully about what can be accomplished in any given period.
-We can all feel it when a meeting or workshop is well planned, with clear guidance or instructions and well-conceived collaborative processes.
-This builds the trust essential for full engagement in the change process.
-We encourage program leaders to meet regularly to plan seminar and workshop processes and prepare the materials needed for any given gathering.
+We can all feel meet regularly to plan seminar and workshop processes and prepare the materials needed for any given gathering.
 This intentional investment of time and energy can pay dividends in terms of your program's effectiveness.